 Spacing between first and second dose of Comirnaty™

-- To be fully immunised with Comirnaty requires two doses given at least 21 days apart.
+- To be fully immunised with Comirnaty requires two doses given at least 3 weeks apart (minimum of 21 days apart).

-- Vaccinators are advised not to give the second dose earlier than 21 days, and while longer spacing is acceptable, the recommended spacing is for the second dose to be given as close after 21 days as possible.
+- Vaccinators are advised not to give the second dose earlier than 21 days.

 COVID-19 vaccination after COVID-19 infection